This Chicken and Broccoli Stir Fry is a speedy, delicious meal with an Asian flair. Even the pickiest husbands will go back for seconds!

-Through the years, Bill has actually learned to enjoy my stir fries, though he eats them with a fork.
+Through the years, Bill has actually learned to enjoy my stir fry, though he eats them with a fork.
 This Chicken and Broccoli Stir Fry drew accolades, plus it’s a quick weeknight option.

 I love making an easy entree, especially for dinner on a busy weekday.
 This stir fry can be easily adapted with your favorite vegetables and protein source.

-- The ingredients that make up the stir fry sauce is my current go-to recipe with soy sauce, sesame oil, oyster sauce, garlic, ginger, etc. It reminds me of my first taste of real Chinese food as a teen.
+- The ingredients that make up the stir fry sauce make for the most delicious flavorful concoction.
+The combination of soy sauce, sesame oil, oyster sauce, garlic, ginger, etc. reminds me of my first taste of real Chinese food as a teen.

 - But the rest of the ingredients are up to you!
 This dish works with other meat besides chicken.
 Try thin slices of pork tenderloin or flank steak.
 Chopped chicken thighs would be delicious, too.